 Gain a basic understanding of chemistry for your role

-A unique feature of this training webinar is thanks to a strict limit of only thirty delegates, you are encouraged to 'raise your hand' and put questions forward throughout the training - just as you would in a classroom environment.
+A unique feature of this training webinar is thanks to a strict limit of 30 delegates, you are encouraged to 'raise your hand' and put questions forward throughout the training - just as you would in a classroom environment.

 Topics to be covered during the Chemistry for the Non-Chemist webinar include:

 - Using chemical structural alerts in predicting potential effects;

 - Using physicochemical properties to predict exposure routes;

 - Common chemical reactions, such as oxidation, reduction, hydrolysis and electrophilic reactions); and their relevance to human health and environmental effects;